pexip/os-rustc/src/doc/book/src/ch02-00-guessing-game-tutorial.md

 When you *do* want to update a crate, Cargo provides the command `update`, which will ignore the *Cargo.lock* file and figure out all the latest versions that fit your specifications in *Cargo.toml*.
 Cargo will then write those versions to the *Cargo.lock* file.
-Otherwise, by default, Cargo will only look for versions greater than 0.8.5 and less than 0.9.0.
+In this case, Cargo will only look for versions greater than 0.8.5 and less than 0.9.0.
 If the `rand` crate has released the two new versions 0.8.6 and 0.9.0, you would see the following if you ran `cargo update`: